variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 Karen Vroman: **Doreen Vroman**: Shannon England

-The Madison & Main is an artists-owned gallery.
+**On First Friday, October 6, from 5-8 pm, there will be an artist demonstration by member artist Cate Austin.
+She will explain the process of decorating her pottery with her own designs.** The Madison & Main is an artists-owned gallery.
 Hours are 10am-6pm Monday through Friday and 10am-4pm Saturday.
 For more details about the show, call the Madison & Main Gallery at (970) 351-6201 or visit [www.madisonandmaingallery.com](http://www.madisonandmaingallery.com/)

+&nbsp;

 ### Margie’s Cafe @ The Farmer’s Pantry

 931 16th Street

-Margie’s Caf&eacute; at the Farmer’s Pantry will feature Photography by Gaylen Olander.
-Gaylen is a self-taught photographer working with a variety of subjects.
-His current exhibit features primarily landscape and nature images.
-He has worked for the US Postal Service for 30 years carrying mail in California, North Dakota, and now Colorado.
-His work will be on display through September.
+No information provided.

 ### Showcase Art Center

 1335 8th Avenue

-Try a stay-cation this Labor Day weekend and enjoy a First Friday paint and wine pARTy at the Showcase Art Center from 5:30-7:30pm.
-Enjoy an evening of painting with step-by step instruction by Colette Pitcher.
-All supplies included for $25 and you will go home with an acrylic landscape fall scene.
-RSVP appreciated at 970-356-8593.
+No information provided.

 ### Syntax Spirits Distillery

 625 3rd Street, Unit C

-Rachael-Ann Omps is a local photographer and Syntax’s September artist!
-Rachael-Ann brings her unique perception and never-before-seen art to the tasting lounge on 9/1!
-She will be available for a meet and greet from 6-8pm on First Friday and her pieces will be on display for the duration of the month.
-For this show specifically she gathered photos of ‘Soul’ and also started a second collection that you can only find at the Syntax show.
+See the world through Nick Luna's eyes this October.
+Local resident, Nick Luna, is an automotive technician moonlighting as a photographer and Syntax's featured October artist.
+Come see his work and meet the man behind the camera on October 6th.
+His pieces will be available for viewing for the duration of the month as well.

 ### The Bean Plant Studio

 701 7th Street

-The Bean Plant Studio will feature the Private Collection of Susan Smallwood Herold.
+The Bean Plant Studio will feature the music of Amaya Arevalo (Pianist) and Nick Isherwood (Bass)

 ### The Blue Mug Coffee and Roastery